Clifton Hill, Victoria: Transport

+Road

-Major road arteries passing through the suburb include Queens Parade, Heidelberg Road, Alexandra Parade and Hoddle Street.
-The Eastern Freeway terminates at Alexandra Parade, and provides access to the outer Eastern and Southeastern suburbs.
+Hoddle Street bisects the suburb, dividing it into western and eastern precincts.
+Other major roads passing through the suburb include Queens Parade, Heidelberg Road and Alexandra Parade.
+The Eastern Freeway terminates at Alexandra Parade and provides access to Melbourne's outer eastern and south-eastern suburbs.

+Public transport

 Clifton Hill railway station forms the junction between the Mernda and Hurstbridge lines, and is located at the corner of Hoddle and Ramsden Streets, opposite Mayors Park and the Darling Gardens.
 Express and stopping all stations services frequently operate from the station, taking between 9 and 12 minutes to Flinders Street in the city centre.

 Tram route 86 runs along Queens Parade, and provides access to Smith Street and Bourke Street in the centre of the city and to Docklands and Bundoora.

 Several bus routes run along Hoddle Street and interchange at the railway station.

-Crime

-Clifton Hill was the site of the 1987 Hoddle Street massacre, in which 19-year-old Julian Knight embarked on the 45-minute shooting spree killing seven people and injuring 19 before being arrested by police.
-Otherwise, Clifton Hill is seen as a relatively safe suburb and was ranked as the 11th most liveable suburb in Melbourne by Domain.com.au.
+Active transport

+Several on and off-road bicycle routes traverse the suburb, including the Capital City Trail and Merri Creek Trail.